0xTamil/awesome-low-level/README.md

 # Core Foundations

-> The essential programming and problem-solving knowledge needed before moving into more advanced systems programming topics.

 ## C Programming

 > Learn C as a systems programming language and develop a strong understanding of memory, pointers, data representation, and low-level software design.